 Embracing the title of artist found reluctance in me, but art itself has never abandoned me, no matter what resistance I have felt for it.
 Art is a part of every moment, whether we can see it or not.

-One day when I was looking for a name for my artwork collection, I opened the book, Living Buddha, Living Christ by Thich Nhat Hanh, to the page that described the Sanskrit word parayana, meaning “The Other Shore” and I said yes, this is it.
+One day when I was looking for a name for my artwork and greeting card collection, I opened the book Living Buddha, Living Christ by Thich Nhat Hanh, to the page that described the Sanskrit word parayana, meaning “The Other Shore” and I said yes, this is it.
 The Other Shore “…represents the realm of no-birth, no-death, and no suffering…We cannot talk about it, we cannot conceive it…The true teaching is that the other shore is this very shore…”

 As a long time supporter, defender, and lover of the local art community, I am the founder and organizer of the Three Rivers Biennial Artists’ Studio Tour, started in 1992.
 The last one I organized was on March 21-22-23, 2014.
-Starting in 2015, the studio tour is merging with a countywide one called the South Valley Artists’ Studio Tour sponsored by the Arts Consortium.
+Starting in 2015, the studio tour merged with the countywide South Valley Art Tour sponsored by the Arts Consortium.

-I have lived in Three Rivers, California since 1977.
-I came here often as a child in the 1950’s and later as an adult to visit my grandmother, aunt and uncle who lived here.
+I have lived in Three Rivers since 1977.
+I came here often as a child in the 1950’s and later as an adult to visit my grandmother, aunt and uncle.
 It is home for my heart.

-Cort Cottage Bed and Breakfast is the private guest cottage I have hosted since 1986, near Sequoia and Kings Canyon National Parks.
-It is located 4 miles from the main entrance to the Park.
+Cort Cottage is the private guest cottage I have hosted since 1986, first as a bed and breakfast and now as a vacation rental.
+It is located four miles from the main entrance to Sequoia and Kings Canyon National Parks.
 I love how the cottage calendar stays open until people in need of nature, seem to find their way to this nurturing canyon home.

-I love to share ideas.
-My friends say I talk a lot.
+My friends say I talk a lot (word-collage).